jaquith/cmp-integrations/README.md

 # Integrating a New CMP

-To add a new integration, you can use the existing integrations and provided examples as a guide - OneTrust is the most complete.
+To add a new integration, you can use the existing integrations and provided [example](https://github.com/jaquith/cmp-integrations/blob/main/extensions/extension-2-cmp-variants/extension-2-example.js) as a guide.

 The CMP-specific component of the integration is defined in `extension-2` on the `window.tealiumCmpIntegration` object.